-"The share capital of the Company is increased through the issuance of a maximum of 7,443,250 fully paid-up registered shares with a nominal value of CHF 0.01 each, representing a maximum nominal value of CHF 74,432.50, by exercising option or conversion rights, which were granted on a stand-alone basis or in connection with bonds or other debt financing instruments by the Company or any of its subsidiaries.
+"Within the capital band pursuant to art.
+2 para.
+6 of these Articles of Association, the share capital of the Company is increased through the issuance of a maximum of 7,686,752 fully paid-up registered shares with a nominal value of CHF 0.01 each, representing a maximum nominal value of CHF 76,867.52, by exercising option or conversion rights, which were granted on a stand-alone basis or in connection with bonds or other debt financing instruments by the Company or one of its subsidiaries.
+The exercise of option and conversion rights and the waiver of such rights may be made in writing, electronically or in any other form.
 The pre-emptive right of shareholders is excluded.